GPU Jobs

 A Note on the Astro Queues

-The astro, astro-tier1 and astro-tier2 queues are attached to a single GPU node offering 4 x NVidia L40 GPU cards.
+The astro, astro-tier1 and astro-tier2 queues are attached to two GPU nodes offering 4 x NVidia L40 GPU cards each.
 These more specialist GPUs are generally available to all HEC users with the following caveats:

 Performance: The L40 GPUs perform better than the V100 GPUs for single- and half-precision floating point arithemetic, making them suitable for many machine learning tasks.
 However, they perform notably worse for double precision.
 Before submitting jobs to this queue make sure that your application doesn’t use double precision as it will run much more slowly than on the V100s on the gpu- queues.